HathorNetwork/rfcs/projects/hathor-wallet-mobile/0002-nano-contract-integration.md

 	- Place the *Nano Contract Transaction List* component below the header.

 - **Functionality**:
-	- The header should display the full *Nano Contract ID*, *Blueprint Name*, and *Token Balances*.
+    - The unregister action must navigate the user back to the "Nano Contract List" component.

 - **Visibility Conditions**:
+	- The header must display the full *Nano Contract ID*, *Blueprint Name*, *Token Balances* and the unregister action when expanded.
+	- The header must display the full *Nano Contract ID* and an incon linking to the corresponding explorer page.
-	- Include a toggle in the header for expanding and collapsing to show/hide detailed state information.
+	- The toggle action in the header to show or hide detailed state information must always be visible.

 ### Component: Nano Contract Transaction List
 [component-nano-contract-transaction-list]: #component-nano-contract-transaction-list